 - Let the water come to a boil.

-- Once the water is boiling, add the tea leaves, and let it cook for 1 minute.
+- Once the water starts boiling, lower the heat and add the tea leaves.
+Let it simmer or 1 minute.

 - Lower the heat, add the milk and sugar, and let it simmer for 1 more minutes .